sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.md

 WooCommerce shipping rates calculator based on products shipping class and route distances that calculated using Google Maps Distance Matrix API.

 This plugin perfect for online store that use local shipping or private shipping such as selling flower, food & beverage but not limited to.

+This plugin require Google Maps Distance Matrix API Services enabled in your Google Console.
+[Click here](https://developers.google.com/maps/documentation/distance-matrix/get-api-key) to get API Key and to enable the services.
 ### Features ###
-* Set shipping cost with flate rate or based on per km/mi schema.
+* Set shipping cost with flat rate or based on per km/mi schema.
 * Set shipping cost by product shipping class.
 * Set unlimited distances ranges.
 * Set shipping origin info by coordinates using "Map Address Picker".